Cognigy/Documentation/docs/en/docs/ai/handover-providers/la-agent-assist-setup.md

     <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-flows.png" width="75%" />
     </figure>

-All inputs received by Cognigy.AI will be forwarded to this Flow.

-This Flow will be used to provide your Agents with useful information.
+During an active Live Agent handover, all customer inputs will be shot against this Flow and the outputs of the Flow are displayed to the human agent as part of the conversation.

-You could create Intents, for example, and use Lookup Nodes in combination with Say Nodes to provide helpful information to your Agents based on the input.
+You could create Intents, for example, and use Lookup Nodes in combination with Say Nodes to provide helpful information to your Agents based on customer inputs.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-flow-example.png" width="75%" />